MoralisWeb3/Moralis-JS-SDK/.changeset/cuddly-walls-sin.md

 'moralis': patch
 ---

-Added `getMultipleTokenPrices` and `getTokenPairOhlc` methods to the EVM API.
+Added the `getMultipleTokenPrices` method to the EVM API.